nshkrdotcom/nshkrdotcom.github.io/content/chronoledger/_index.md

   <section class="contact text-center bg-light py-5" style="background-color: var(--bg-secondary) !important;"> <!-- Inline style override for bg -->
     <div class="container">
       <h2>Get Involved</h2>
-      <p class="lead mb-4">Join us in building the future of trustless time.
-We are seeking partners, developers, and early adopters.</p>
+      <p class="lead mb-4">We are building the future of trustless time for applications where accuracy and security cannot be compromised.
+We are seeking partners in finance, critical infrastructure, compliance, and defense, as well as expert developers and early adopters.</p>
       <a href="mailto:ZeroTrust@NSHkr.com" class="btn btn-info btn-lg">Contact Us</a>
        <!-- NOTE: Update this link when the page exists -->
        <p class="mt-3"><a href="/chronoledger/whitepaper/" target="_blank">Read the Full Whitepaper (Draft)</a></p>